Lamar Jackson Player Prop Bets for NFL Week 12 | Baltimore vs. Cleveland 11/28/2021

 - The Ravens have thrown the football in 53.0% of their plays from scrimmage this year while staying on the ground 47.0% of the time.
 This offensive attack ranks 16th in the NFL in points scored.

-- Jackson has thrown 36 passes in the red zone this season, 46.2% of his team's red zone plays.
+- Jackson has attempted 36 of his 309 passes in the red zone, accounting for 46.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Browns.